 - The Weed culture of tourists and drunk party scenes may feel a little extra which might annoy.

 The city of Amsterdam is absolutely safe to walk at night (for women) and at all hours as well.
 However, it is recommended to be a little aware while at nightclubs as you’ll find the majority of drunk tourists all over the place which might feel a little unsafe.
 In addition, the Red Light District of Amsterdam should also be visited with caution at night.

 What should I avoid in Amsterdam?

-A few things you should avoid as tourists in Amsterdam is Getting too stoned and walking on roads, buying local drugs, clicking pictures of women in Red Light District, walking in bicycle lanes, renting a car, spending money to buy an I am Amsterdam card (most of the locations are free and affordable).
+A few things you should avoid as tourists in Amsterdam are Getting too stoned and walking on roads, buying local drugs, clicking pictures of women in the Red Light District, walking in bicycle lanes, renting a car, spending money to buy an I am Amsterdam card (most of the locations are free and affordable).

 Can I live in Amsterdam in only English?